valist-io/valist/README.md

 make frontend
 ```

 This works great inside of CI/CD tools as well.
 For example, `make install frontend` will work in most runners as the build command.
-Check out our `netlify.toml` for an example!

 ### Building all artifacts

 To build the `contracts`, `lib`, and the `ui`, simply run: